kashinak/kitchen-genie/README.md

      - Bootstrap was used to facilitate responsiveness and styling of the application site.
   2. [Start Bootstrap Clean Blog Template:](https://startbootstrap.com/theme/clean-blog)

      - This open source library of free Bootstrap templates and themes; facilitated a mobile first responsive design base.
-The 'clean-blog' template provided a clean simplistic modern design, free from distractions.
-It provided a good header footer foundation; perfect for applying Flask Jinja templates for all pages of the application.
+The 'clean-blog' template provided a simplistic modern design.
+It provided a clean header footer foundation; perfect for applying Flask Jinja templates for all pages of the application.
 Custom CSS, HTML and Python were later applied to this template; converting a blog site into a cooking recipe site.

   3. [Google Fonts:](https://fonts.google.com/)